-- Only under extreme circumstances and at the discretion of the Chairman, will an appeal be considered.
+- Only under extreme circumstances, where significant new evidence is provided, and at the discretion of the Chairman, will an appeal be considered.

 - All complaints are be entered in the complaints log and closed out on completion.
 Details filed in the office for future review.

 - Where recommendations have been made, and not carried out, these may be subject to further actions taken by the Club and the Board.

 Where the process or guidelines are unclear the Board has the authority to determine the appropriate course of action in the best interests of the Club.